joshrosenbaum-dev/cite/README.md

 * [Kivy](https://www.kivy.org) (can be installed via `conda` the Anaconda environment)
 * [oscpy](https://pypi.org/project/oscpy/) (can be installed via `pip` in the Anaconda environment)

+### Notes for Visual Studio Code
+If you are running Visual Studio Code, you **must** have your environment setup first.
+You will then use your environment as your Python interpreter.

 To start, create a new Anaconda environment with the Python version being 3.7 (**Kivy does NOT work with Python 3.8+, so you must specify the version**):
 ```
 conda create -n cite python=3.7 pip